genesis-community/bosh-genesis-kit/MANUAL.md

 The following parameters are defined:

   - `blobstore_vm_type` - The type of VM (per cloud config) to use when deploying the WebDAV blobstore VM.
-Defaults to `medium`.
+Defaults to `blobstore`.
+    Recommend `1 cpu / 2g mem`.

   - `blobstore_disk_pool` - The disk type (per cloud config) to use when provisioning the persistent disk for the WebDAV VM.